Ortovoxx/snowflake-generator/README.md

 It does what it says on the tin and generates snowflakes in SVG form.

+## How does it work

+Lots and lots of trig.

+1. Generates a random number of sub branches and a random length for each sub branch
+2. Generates random stroke sizes for the main branches and a random stroke for each sub branch
+3. Uses lots of trigonometry to draw out all of the lines
+4. Actually draws each line in relation to the SVG

 ## Inspiration

 [This](https://www.misha.studio/snowflaker/) snowflake generator served as my initial inspiration and you can probably see the similarities.